Claude AI Review 2026: Opus 4.8 Launches With 88.6% SWE-Bench And Dynamic Workflows

 7. What Users Are Actually Saying

-💡 Key Takeaway: The community consensus is clear: subscribe to Claude ($20/mo) for writing and coding, and ChatGPT ($20/mo) for everything else.
-At $40/month total, you cover virtually every AI use case.
-If you can only pick one, choose based on whether your work is primarily text-based (Claude) or multimedia-heavy (ChatGPT).
+๐Ÿ’ก Key Takeaway: The community consensus is clear: subscribe to Claude ($20/mo) for writing, coding, and agentic work, and ChatGPT ($20/mo) for everything multimedia.
+At $40/month total, you cover virtually every AI use case in May 2026.
+If you can only pick one, choose based on whether your work is primarily text-and-agent-based (Claude) or multimedia-heavy (ChatGPT).

 9. The Claude Ecosystem: Deep-Dive Reviews